-Join Lillian Pierson, P.E. for an in-depth discussion in this video Content-based recommender systems, part of Introduction to Python Recommendation Systems for Machine Learning.
+Join Lillian Pierson, P.E. for an in-depth discussion in this video Content-based recommender systems, part of Building a Recommendation System with Python Machine Learning & AI.

 - [Instructor] The last type of recommender I want to cover is content-based recommendation systems.
 These type of recommenders are not collaborative filtering systems because user preferences and attitudes do not weigh into the evaluation.
 Instead, content-based recommenders recommend an item based on its features and how similar those are to features of other items in a dataset.
 In the demo, we're going to use the nearest neighbor algorithm to build a content-based recommender.
 The nearest neighbor algorithm is an unsupervised classifier.